Intro

 Returning Home

 At this point, the procedure is over and many patients will have improved vision nearly immediately.
-Your doctor will prescribe more eye drops intended to aid in the healing process following the procedure.
-You will need someone to drive you home, your doctor will tell you when your vision allows driving.
-See why the EVO lens is worth the wait.
-Click here to watch the video.
+Your doctor will prescribe eye drops intended to aid in the healing process following the procedure.
+You will need someone to drive you home.
+Your doctor will tell you when your vision allows driving.

 Real Life Stories From Real Life Patients